-A non-riding stable manager is required at Championships.
-At regional rallies, non-riding stable managers are highly recommended.
-Riding stable managers may be allowed at the discretion of the RS.
+At Championships, a non-riding stable manager is required.
+At regional rallies, non-riding stable managers are highly recommended, but riding stable managers may be allowed at the discretion of the RS.
 The stable manager works closely with the team captain to coordinate preparations for the rally, in addition to assisting in keeping the team organized and on schedule during the competition.